vinil76/DSA-Day-1/README.md

 Welcome to my DSA (Data Structures and Algorithms) journey!
-This repository is dedicated to documenting my progress as I practice and improve my problem-solving skills.
-I’m starting with simple problems on Day 1 and will gradually move to more complex challenges.
+This repository is dedicated to documenting my progress as I work on improving my logical reasoning and problem-solving abilities.
+On Day 1, I focused on simple problems that laid the foundation for more complex concepts.